Kenspectacle/BytecodeTexelite/README.md

 ## How to use to preprocess java bytecode file into .class.bc files
 1. Use JAR_extractor.py and specify which folder to extract out the JAR files.
 The output will be in a folder named _[name] of the jar file
-2. Use move_all_class_file_to_new_folder to move all of the class files outside of the extracted JAR folders
+2. Use move_all_class_file_to_new_folder to move all of the class files outside of the extracted JAR folders 2.a.(OPTIONAL) Use delete_classfiles_with_dollar.py to remove class files duplicate with $ in its name
 3. use class_file_to_text_bytecode.py to use the javap decompiler and created a text version of it using the -p flag.
 It makes the class files readable and adds the .bc extension at the end.
 4. use remove_all_file_except_bc_files to remove the artifacts created that are not .class.bc files
 5. use remove_empty_folders to remove the empty folders created by JAR_extractor